 Delivering high-quality service is crucial for the survival and success of any bank, especially in a competitive environment with undifferentiated products (Hamdani, 2017).
 Customer dissatisfaction, often stemming from a gap between expected and received service quality, remains a primary reason for customer defection (Kedir, 2010).
 The introduction and success of IFB face unique challenges.
 These include misconceptions among non-Muslim populations, a lack of awareness, and negative perceptions that frame IFB as exclusively for Muslims (Sound & Sayiril, 2017).
 In Ethiopia, specific hurdles such as an evolving legal framework, a shortage of skilled professionals, and operational weaknesses like understaffed IFB windows and employees' limited product knowledge further hinder service delivery and lead to customer dissatisfaction (Mohammed & Ibrahim, 2020; Senayit, 2018).
 The general objective of this study is to examine the effect of Interest-Free Banking (IFB) service quality on customer satisfaction at Commercial Bank of Ethiopia (CBE) branches in Yabello town.

-Literatures
+Literature Review

 Introduction